 If you’re going to sell crochet cowls, for instance, I’m going to need to see a photo or a mannequin or something.
 Don’t just have it lying there.
 I won’t be able to figure out its awesomeness on my own.

 Of course, if you’re going to go the photo route, be sure to use only your own photos!
 Using the designer’s photos isn’t appropriate.

 This probably goes against everything a crocheter would prefer to do but I don’t want a lot of options in style.
 For instance, the project photos on Ravelry that really catch my eye are the ones that are the same project made in a bunch of different colors.
 See?
 I knew you wouldn’t like that.
 No one likes to make the same thing over and over.
 But, alas, if you want to attract ME to your table, you’re going to have to do it.

 I’m a huge fan of bulky cables and I would be awestruck by a stack of these in several different colors.

 Here are just a few colors you could use.
 You want the same hat; you just want a variety of color choices.
 You see what I did there?
 Just seeing these colors made your fingers start twitching.

 Spark interest with embellishment.

 Embellish away!
-Buttons, flowers, beads, little leather look tabs.
+Buttons, flowers, beads (how to crochet with beads), little leather look tabs.
 These are all embellishments and really draw the eye.
 Don’t put it on EVERYthing, of course.
 You still want some items to be attractive for men.
 They may not be there at the craft fair but they’ve got wives and children wanting to buy for them.
 Use the embellishments to draw in the customer.
 Keep them there with your practical projects and clever packaging.